What are the National Work Health and Safety (WHS) laws?

 New South Wales have included a provision which allows for unions to initiate prosecutions in particular circumstances; the scope of this is far narrower than existed in previous NSW laws.

 Queensland maintains separate laws for Electrical Safety.
 The Electrical Safety Act has been amended to mirror the WHS Act and the Electrical Safety Regulations have been established under the Electrical Safety Act, rather than the WHS Act.
 Queensland has established the Safety in Recreational Water Activities Act which mirrors the WHS Act, to enable them to continue to regulate recreational diving, which has not been picked up in the Model WHS laws.
 In May 2014, Queensland made some further amendments to their laws, predominantly related to union right of entry and health and safety representatives.
-The Queensland government has introduced legislation into parliament with the intention of reversing the May 2014 amendments; some other minor amendments are also included in this Bill.
+These amendments were reversed in September 2015.

 South Australia has made some amendments to the practical application of some provisions: establishing a role for the regulator in union right of entry; maintaining previous levels of training for elected health and safety representatives (more training than prescribed under the WHS laws); and clarifying who can assist an HSR.
 Other changes relate to: inserting a “control” test to clarify what is otherwise implied in the test of what is reasonably practicable; altering provisions related to self-incrimination; and outlining a detailed process for Codes of Practice to be approved and adopted.